AdaptersNuxt Adapter

 Server Utility

-Create a server utility using createRefraktLoader — it handles config loading, community package merging, theme assembly, and caching automatically:
+Create a server utility using createRefraktLoader — it handles config loading, plugin merging, theme assembly, and caching automatically:

 import { createRefraktLoader } from '@refrakt-md/content';